 Check out our article, Travel for Seniors: Senior Travel Ideas, Mates, Tours, for more travel tips.
 Or check out some of our other senior travel articles.

-For the 2007-2008 season from May through September, Celebrity offers a variety of cruise tour options ranging in price from $1,400 to $3,000.
-Tours can be paired with one of their three ships in Alaska: Infinity, Mercury or Summit.
+For the 2007-2008 season from May through September, Celebrity offers a variety of Alaska cruise tour options ranging in price from $1,400 to $3,000.
+Alaska tours can be paired with one of their three ships: Infinity, Mercury or Summit.
 Other cruise lines offer a similar range of prices.
 Does not include tips, personal expenses, shore excursions, and meals on the land portion of the tour.

 Celebrity’s five-year-old Summit